-House of the Venus de Milo, Mona Lisa and The Victory of Samothrace the Musée du Louvre, located opposite the sumptuous Jardin des Tuileries, is a symbol of Paris and France.
-With more than 8 million visitors from all over the world every year, it is the most visited museum in the world, but it still has a long way to go its share of fascinating secrets.
+Home to the Venus de Milo, the Mona Lisa and the Victory of Samothrace, the Musée du Louvre, located directly opposite the sumptuous Jardin des Tuileries, is a symbol of Paris and France.
+With over 8 million visitors from all over the world every year, it is the most visited museum in the world, but it still has its share of fascinating secrets.
 To visit the Louvre, it’s best to prepare in advance and arrive with all the information you need.

 Table Of Contents

-From the moment he enters, he surprises his guests with his emblematic glass pyramid.
+From the moment you enter, you’ll be amazed by the Louvre’ s iconic glass pyramid.
 Discover the treasures it has to offer and let yourself be seduced by the architecture of this royal palace, guardian of the history of art and civilization.

-With its permanent exhibitions, the Louvre allows you to admire world-renowned works and dates back to Mesopotamian, Egyptian and Greek antiquity.
-You can marvel at the Venus de Milo, the Mona Lisa, the Seated Scribe and Veronese’s Marriage at Cana.
+With its permanent exhibitions, the Louvre lets you admire world-renowned works of art dating back to Mesopotamian, Egyptian and Greek antiquity.
+Marvel at the Venus de Milo, the Mona Lisa, the Seated Scribe and Veronese’s Marriage at Cana.
 The first exhibition contained 537 paintings, today the Louvre houses almost 35,000 objects from prehistory to the 21st century.

-In 2023, the museum will open a tactile gallery a new concept in the field of visual arts, allowing the visually impaired to access details and information by means of reproductions of great works of art and statues.
-It’s also an opportunity for everyone to finally be able to touch the works of art without anyone to take them away from us!
+In 2023, the museum opened a tactile gallery, enabling the visually impaired to access details and information through reproductions of major works and statues.
+It’s also an opportunity for everyone to finally be able to touch the works of art, with no one there to take us away!

-Paris is hosting the Olympic Games this year, so its emblematic museum had to take advantage of the occasion to present an exhibition worthy of the name.
+As Paris is hosting the Olympic Games this year, its emblematic museum had to take advantage of the occasion to offer you an exhibition worthy of the name.
 “Olympism, a modern invention” traces the origins of Olympism back to the ancient world.

 As the world’s most visited museum, getting to the Louvre without a crowd of people is virtually impossible.
 However, certain times of the day are quieter than others.
 For a more leisurely visit, we recommend early mornings and weekdays.